New Light $H^\pm$ Discovery Channels at the LHC: Conclusions

 \section{Conclusions}

-In this contribution, we have investigated the production of charged Higgs bosons through $pp \to H^\pm h/A$ and $pp \to H^+ H^-$ at the LHC with $\sqrt{s} = 14$ TeV in the 2HDM Type-I, after taking into account all up-to-date theoretical and experimental constraints.
-By focusing on $H^\pm \to W^\pm h/A$ decays, we have examined the final states $2W + 4b$ and $W + 4b$ as potential discovery channels.
+In this contribution, we have investigated the production of charged Higgs bosons through $pp \to H^\pm h/A$ and $pp \to H^+ H^-$ at the LHC with $\sqrt{s} = 14$ TeV in the 2HDM Type-I, after satisfying all theoretical and experimental constraints.
+By focusing on $H^\pm \to W^\pm h/A$ decays, we have suggested the $2W + 4b$ and $W + 4b$ signatures as possible alternative discovery modes.
 We have demonstrated that such signatures could well be the most promising discovery for light $H^\pm$ states.
-Thus, in order to motivate experimentalists in ATLAS and CMS to search for these, we have proposed 8 BPs amenable to experimental investigation.
+Thus, to motivate experimentalists to search for these, we have proposed 8 BPs amenable to experimental investigation.

 \authorcontributions{All authors have contributed in equal parts to all aspect of this research.}